Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Their dimensional tolerances are challenging to maintain throughout processing.

-Ceramic products exhibit poor shock resistance causing them to break when impacted by large things.
+Ceramic products exhibit poor shock resistance causing them to break when impacted.

-They maintain a low friction coefficient, allowing other materials to slide easily off them when not always desirable.
+They have a low friction coefficient, allowing other materials to slide easily off them.

 Applications of Ceramics in Ceramic Machining